shardeum/validator-cli/README.md

 # Overview

-The Shardus CLI is a command line tool for managing a Shardeum validator instance used by the Shardeum Validator dashboard.
-The shardus CLI tool lets you create and manage local test networks running your app.
-It also collects debug data from a running Shardus app network.
+The Operator CLI is a command line tool for managing a validator instance on a Shardeum network.
+The Operator CLI tool also collects debug data from running Shardus app network.

 ## Getting Started with Local Development